Football clubs

 1936 - 1937

-Clock House United spent two seasons competing in the Hastings Wednesday Division and played home games at the BOS.
+Clock House United competed for two seasons in the Hastings Wednesday Division, playing their home fixtures at the BOS.

 Corbens Sports